konsumer/cross-cf/README.md

 > **WARNING** These are not part of the original KV API

-2 common needs when hitting remote data are bulk `put` and `delete`, so I added that to the API for all `target`s`, too.
+2 common needs when hitting remote data are bulk `put` and `delete`, so I added that to the API for all `target`s, too.
 If you use it on non-remote, it will just call the corresponding single function on each record.
 Your `key` and `value` must both be strings.

 ```js
 await MYDB.bulkput([